POTS and Autism: Shared Symptoms, Differences & More

 Anxiety-like sensations

-How autistic individuals may experience POTS differently
+How Autistic individuals may experience POTS differently

-Available support strategies for POTS and autism today
+Available support strategies for POTS and Autism today

-There’s no single approach that works for everyone, but both autism and POTS have support strategies shown to help many people.
+There’s no single approach that works for everyone, but both Autism and POTS have support strategies shown to help many people.

 Autism

 Research shows that outcomes improve when strategies are personalized rather than one-size-fits-all.
-Human Health can help by logging sensory triggers, tracking calming behavior strategies, and generating summaries to share with your care team.
+The Human Health app can help by logging sensory triggers, tracking calming behavior strategies, and generating summaries to share with your care team.

 POTS